cnel/itl-ae/README.md

 ### Notebooks
-`ITL AE best  log-likelihood` and `ITL AE-Swiss Roll` were the ones used to generte the results on the paper, the other ones show work in progress not published yet that you may find interesting.
+`ITL AE best  log-likelihood` and `ITL AE-Swiss Roll` were the ones used to generate the results on the paper, the other ones show work in progress not published yet that you may find interesting.

 ### Torch version